Facts and figures related to non-traditional students in higher education.

 According to the National Center for Education Statistics, traditional students (those who attend four-year colleges and live on campus) make up about 15 percent of the undergraduate population.
-The remaining 85 percent of students are considered “non-traditional”[i] and are a diverse group of adult learners, full-time employees, low-income students, students who commute to school and working parents.
-In general, non-traditional students have one or more of the following characteristics: they delay enrollment in college after high school, they attend part time for at least part of an academic year, they work full-time while also enrolled in school, they are financially independent or they have dependents (spouse and/or children).
+The remaining 85 percent of students are considered “post-traditional”[i] and are a diverse group of adult learners, full-time employees, low-income students, students who commute to school and working parents.
+In general, post-traditional students have one or more of the following characteristics: they delay enrollment in college after high school, they attend part time for at least part of an academic year, they work full time while also enrolled in school, they are financially independent or they have dependents (spouse and/or children).

 Attendance Intensity and Enrollment Behavior

-- Non-traditional students are more likely to enroll at two-year, public institutions.
+- Post-traditional students are more likely to enroll at two-year, public institutions.

 - Fifty-one percent of students with dependents enroll at two-year institutions.

-- Forty-six percent of students age 24 to 39 attend a two-year institution and 52 percent of students 40 and older attend two-year institutions.
+- Forty-six percent of students aged 24 to 39 attend a two-year institution and 52 percent of students 40 and older attend two-year institutions.

 - Forty-nine percent of students who work full time attend two-year institutions.